Traffic Calming and Speed Limit Reduction

 Through the Neighbourhood Speed Reduction project, we're investigating and working towards introducing speed limit reductions on all suitable streets.
 Reducing speed limits can lead to fewer collisions on the road and help create a safer and more comfortable travel experience for drivers, pedestrians, and cyclists.

-The Neighbourhood Speed Reductions project is establishing the Champions Collaborative, comprised of passionate community members dedicated to creating safer neighbourhoods for everyone.
+The Neighbourhood Speed Reduction project is establishing the Champions Collaborative, comprised of passionate community members dedicated to creating safer neighbourhoods for everyone.
 Champions will actively support and encourage speed reduction initiatives within their communities, offer input on proposed strategies to speed limit reductions on neighbourhood streets, and participate in crafting a community-wide survey.

 Traffic Calming Projects